joannakl/cs201_s19/syllabus.markdown

 # Exams
 ---
-There will be a midterm and a final exam.
+There will be an in-class midterm exam and an in-class final exam (during the time allocated by CAS).
+There will also be an online test at the first part of the semester.
 All exams are cumulative.

 __Missing an exam:__ There will be no make-up exams.
 Failure to take an exam counts as a zero grade on that exam.
 The only exception to this rule is for students who have a legitimate medical or personal emergency (documented).
 These students need to talk to the instructor as soon as possible (trying to excuse an exam absence a week after it happened will not work).